-No more important thing has recently occurred in agriculture than the successful production of the rapid-growing, edible spineless cactus by Luther Burbank.
+No more important thing has recently occured in agriculture than the successful production of the rapid-growing, edible spineless cactus by Luther Burbank.
 After sixteen years of expensive and costly experimentation he has produced a new and most valuable cattle food for the world.
-Mr. Burbank does not claim to have discovered the spineless cactus.
-Some varieties of this plant have been known for years, but without exception they have been non-edible by any animal.
-For many years it has been the custom in Africa, as well as in those parts of America where it abounds, to feed to cattle certain varieties of the prickly pear cactus after the spines have been burned off.
+For many years it has been the custom in Africa as well as in those parts of America where it abounds, to feed to cattle certain varieties of the prickly pear cactus after the spines have been burned off.
 This burning, of course, greatly increases the cost of fodder.
-The food value of this spiney cactus for stock has been known by cattlemen, who have grown and used it for same years.
+The food value of this spiny cactus for stock has been known by cattlemen, who have grown and used it for some years.

-Mr. William Sinclair, a successful cattle grower

-of Texas, writes:

-"We find it very noor policy to put the slightest limit on the amount of cactus our cows get.
+Mr. William Sinclair, a successful cattlegrower of Texas, writes: "We find it very poor policy to put the slightest limit on the amount of cactus our cows get.
 The more they can eat the better they thrive and the more milk they give.
 There is nothing that sets them back more than a shortage of cactus.
 If we happen to be short of milk the cause is almost invariably traced to the shortage of cactus."